seanking11/react-practice-images/README.md

 # react-practice-li-codetest

-Code test from Label Insight used as a React exercise.
+React exercise using data from an API and implementing Bootstrap as a framework.

 ## Getting started